-In this tipsheet building the 2011 Dart Center workshop "Out of the Shadows: Reporting on Intimate Partner Violence," Stefanie Friedhoff reviews best practices for reporting.
+This tipsheet, building on the 2011 Dart Center workshop "Out of the Shadows: Reporting on Intimate Partner Violence," reviews best practices for reporting.

 Violence in relationships is a sensitive and tricky subject to research.
-First of all, reporters are charged to provide facts on an issue that is initially both personal and emotional; and one that is heavily influenced by societal attitudes.
+First of all, reporters are charged with providing facts on an issue that is initially both personal and emotional; and one that is heavily influenced by societal attitudes.
 Less than 50 years ago, intimate partner violence was not considered a crime unless there were severe physical injuries.
-When journalists start researching domestic violence, they need to be aware that in some subsets of U.S. society, views that are permissive of verbal, emotional and physical abuse are still prevalent.
+When journalists start researching domestic violence, they need to be aware that in some subsets of U.S. society, permissive views of verbal, emotional and physical abuse are still prevalent.

 1) Reporting domestic violence in the aftermath

 When murder or another kind of high profile case strikes, time constraints are often the biggest obstacle.
 Here are some tips on how to quickly access context for your stories:

 Get more details on the case

 - Check with local police if the crime matches the legal definition of domestic violence.